KevinKra/My_notes/AWS/Guru_path/Practitioner/RDS.md

 - **Primary Host** - The host / node within a database instance that handles the traffic from the client.
 - **Secondary Host** - The host / node within a database instance which is not actively handling write traffic for your application.
 Instead, secondary host serves as a redundancy layer that handles read traffic.
 - **Aurora** - MySQL and PostgreSQL compatible relational database natively built for AWS.

+### Environment Setup

+1. pgAdmin
+   > Allows us to connect to the postgreSQL server once we set it up.
+2. Setup AWS environment
+   - Create a new VPC with Public and Private subnets.
+   - Create RDS Subnet Groups, one for public and one for private.